Filo01/cooking-auth/docs/api/users.md

 first_name | string | The first_name of the user object.
 last_name  | string | The last_name of the user object.
-email      | string | The user's email address.
+email      | string | The user's email address. has_2fa    | bool   | Wether the user uses 2 factor authentication

 *Note:*